 TIP #3: Just do your thing, follow the rules and speed limits, and people will go around you if they need to.

 The roads in Romania, especially the Transylvania region, are two lane roads, one lane in each direction.
 It is important to note that driving in Romania is an experience all in it’s own.
 The drivers here are unique, unlike anything I’ve ever experienced, and the roads are in pretty bad shape.
 Being from Ohio, I hardly noticed the deterioration of the roads.
-Harsh winters are not kind to blacktop, and I am very accustomed to this due to Ohio’s climate of winter and orange barrel season.
+Harsh winters are not kind to blacktop, and I am very accustomed to this due to Ohio’s winter season.
 However, I could write an entire article just on the driving in Romania.
 Since most roads out of the major cities are only two lanes, passing is encouraged by locals.
 And wow do they pass!
-We have passing on U.S. roads of course, shown by the white dash in the road, but in Romania, passing occurs constantly and even on some curves where you can’t see what’s coming at you on the other side.
+We have passing on U.S. roads but in Romania, passing occurs constantly and even on some curves where you can’t see what’s coming at you on the other side.
 There is a sort of organized chaos here with everyone being very alert and almost as if ready for the worst to happen.
 Turn signals were used a lot more than they are the States, so you knew what crazy and daring stunt other driver’s were about to attempt.
 It left you sometimes horrified thinking to yourself “Oh my God, they are really going to do that!”.
 Even Semi-trucks get in to the action…

 But, it is just the norm here to constantly pass other drivers.
 Defensive driving skills are in high usage.
-It’s scary, yet for myself it is strangely exhilarating, however, I know most people will not enjoy the aggressive driving in Romania.
+It’s scary yet strangely exhilarating, however, I know most people will not enjoy the aggressive driving in Romania.
 If you have ever ridden in the back of a taxi cab in New York City or Chicago…you understand the feeling.

 TIP #4: When parallel parking… eh… don’t sweat it!
 Anything goes.